 Here’s a little story about how hard it is to get the attention of people who are thinking about something else.

 Conley was called as a witness at their trial.
 Under oath, he stated that he hadn’t seen anything.
-Unfortunately, the jury didn’t believe him.
+Given that Michael Cox is black, there was a suspicion that racism was involved and the jury didn’t believe Conley.
 He was later convicted of perjury and obstruction of justice, sentenced to nearly 3 years in jail and fined $6000.

 But is it possible that Kenneth Conley was telling the truth?
-There is growing evidence that he may well have been.
+There is strong evidence that he may well have been.

 Human beings (and other animals) seem to bring two types of attention to the world: